Coast and Islands Orienteering Week

 West Harris Trust run some camper only parking spots which have a variety of facilities including electric hookups.
 Roughly 10 miles from Tarbert.

-There are a couple of small campsites on crofts to the south of Tarbert.
+There are some smaller campsites on crofts to the south of Tarbert.

 Tarbert Hostel 3 dorms.
 19 beds.